 SET THE DATE AND TIME MANAULLY

-You can also use the Copy Your Computer's Time Settings to synchronize the Date and Time to your local PC.
-Or, you also can adjust Year/Month/Day/Hour/Minute/Second manually.
+You can also use Copy Your Computer's Time Settings to synchronize the Date and Time to your local PC.
+Or, you can also adjust Year/Month/Day/Hour/Minute/Second manually.

-Please click the Apply button to save the configuration.
+Click Apply to save the configurations.